Montana I-164 | Payday lending on the ballot

 How I-164 would affect title lending

-Auto title lending, where the short-term loan is guaranteed with a vehicle, would also be affected by Montana’s I-164.
+Auto title lending, where the short-term loan is with a vehicle, would also be affected by Montana’s I-164.
 Under current law, title lenders are allowed to charge up to 25 percent of the loan amount as a fee on a title loan.
 Auto title lending would also be strongly regulated by I-164, limiting the ability of lenders to repossess vehicles.

 Arguments behind I-164